tobia33/password_manager/README.md

 # password manager

 Password manager is a program that (can you guess?) manages passwords.
 You can add passwords, delete passwords, see passwords... well that's about it so what makes this program worth your time?

-For starters it's real simple to use and it's real simple to get information if you are lost!
+well it's simple and can be used via terminal, so does not need internet connection or GUI

 But most importantly it's safe. every time you add a password you choose a decryption key which is used to encrypt your password,